-- 1. Litter and Waste: Assesses the impact of litter and waste on the environment and explores practical means for preventing, reducing and minimising the amount of litter and waste produced by the campus. - 2.
+- 1. Litter and Waste: Assesses the impact of litter and waste on the environment and explores practical means for preventing, reducing and minimising the amount of litter and waste produced by the campus.
+This theme is compulsory when a campus is first starting out on the Green-Campus programme and, like all initial themes, should be carried on as a maintenance theme once the campus is awarded. - 2.
 Energy: Implements means by which the campus community can work together to increase awareness of energy issues and to improve energy conservation and efficiency. - 3.
 Water Conservation and Protection: Focuses on the importance of water both locally and globally and raises awareness of water conservation and source protection. - 4.
 Transport and Travel: Suggests ways for students, staff, and local government to work together to raise awareness of transport issues and implement practical solutions to make a real difference to commuter management on campus. - 5.
 Biodiversity: Examines the diversity of plant and animal life associated with the campus and finds ways to enhance and protect biodiversity. - 6.
 Green Information and Communications Technology (ICT): An emergent theme, Green ICT examines the environmental impact of ICT at third level and explores ways in which ICT personnel and Green-Campus Committees can cooperate to reduce this impact.